 Day 12: It’s time to go home!

 Exchanging hugs with your friends, you’ll depart from Bozeman-Yellowstone International Airport, knowing that you’ve had a ton of fun and accomplished great things as an Alpengirl and will be a part of our fantastic community for life.
 See you next summer!

 PLEASE NOTE: Alpengirl reserves the right to cancel or alter any aspect of a program, before or during the session, including program itinerary, activities, or location for reasons including but not limited to weather, environment, logistics, or health hazards.
 If itinerary changes occur, we will substitute comparable alternatives, if possible.
 If there are significant itinerary changes, parents will be notified by email.

 Trip Campsites & Amenities

 Seven nights are spent in tents in public “front country” campgrounds where we have pre-assigned campsites with neighbors and campground hosts nearby, running potable water, and private outhouses or flushing toilets.

-Four nights are spent in tents in wilderness “back country” areas where we will purify our water before drinking and learn and practice basic Leave No Trace camping skills such as how to select a campsite, how to go to the bathroom, and how to keep clean outdoors.
+Four nights are spent in tents in wilderness “backcountry” areas where we will purify our water before drinking and learn to practice basic Leave No Trace camping skills such as how to select a campsite, how to go to the bathroom, and how to keep clean outdoors.

 Why Choose This Trip

-Our Wild and Scenic Raft Trip is perfect for water loving girls who want to be immersed in a wilderness expedition without backpacking.
-It’s totally amazing to be on a wild and scenic designated river - The Main Salmon is on many peoples lifetime bucket list of things to do and places to GO!
-There's beach camping, hot springs, hiking, horse riding, inflatable kayaking and more.
-This trip offers lots of group time on the river, great for girls who love socializing and making lasting memories with new friends during a solid chunk of uninterrupted days in the wilderness backcountry.
+Our Wild and Scenic Raft Trip is perfect for water-loving campers who want to be immersed in a wilderness expedition without backpacking.
+It’s totally amazing to be on a wild and scenic designated river – the Main Salmon is on many peoples' lifetime bucket list!
+There's beach camping, hot springs, hiking, horseback riding, inflatable kayaking, and more.
+This trip offers lots of group time on the river, and is great for girls who love socializing and making lasting memories with new friends in the wilderness backcountry.
 Limited to 13 campers in the group.